glebb/ilopisara/readme.txt

 /top <stat>
 Rank club members based on single statistic from ONLINE

-/match <id>
-Details for specific match from DB.

 /record <stat>
 Single game record for a stat from DB